 Trump signs bill to release Epstein files

-President Trump said he has signed a bill that requires the Justice Department to release files related to convicted sex offender Jeffrey Epstein.
+President Trump signed legislation on Wednesday that compels his administration to release files on convicted sex offender Jeffrey Epstein.

 View CBS News In